flutter/samples/README.md

 A collection of open source samples that illustrate best practices for [Flutter](https://flutter.io).

-This repo will be getting significantly larger as Flutter progresses toward 1.0.

 ## Index

 For a curated list of samples in this repo and elsewhere, see the